Nassau, The Bahamas: Public safety

 In January 2018, the U.S. Department of State issued the latest in a series of travel advisories due to violent crime.

 Transport

 Air

-Lynden Pindling International Airport (formerly Nassau International Airport) is located on the western side of Nassau.
+Lynden Pindling International Airport (formerly Nassau International Airport) is on the western side of Nassau.
 New Providence Airport on Paradise Island was closed in 1999 with runway removed and integrated into the resort on the island.

 Water

 Ferries (boats) provide water travel around Nassau to the surrounding islands, namely Paradise Island.

-Prince George Wharf is the main port in the city that serves cruise ships with ports of call in Nassau.
+Prince George Wharf is a seaport, the main port in the city, that serves cruise ships with ports of call in Nassau.

 Transportation and shipping around the Family Islands is primarily through mailboats based at Potters Cay.
 International shipping is done through the Arawak Port Department on Arawak Cay.
 High speed excursions to Exuma, Spanish Wells and Harbour Island are available daily.

 Roads

 Public jitney buses and taxis provide transport in and around Nassau.
 Rental cars are also available in the city and at the airport.